 Kitz, now an associate publisher for the magazine, continued writing his "View from the Bridge" column until the magazine dropped it upon sale to its current publisher.

 1983-Present: Walter "Bing" O'Meara

 Walter "Bing" O'Meara and David Brown purchased Lakeland Boating in 1983.
 O'Meara learned magazine publishing in the food service and lodging trade journal industry.

 Pleasure boating had been on a downturn since the gasoline crisis in 1974, when President Carter suggested fuel sales should not take place on weekends.
 Owing to this, Peterson Publications found its efforts to go national stymied and re-focused on the regional aspect of the magazine.

 Upon O'Meara's purchase of the magazine, however, boating began an upturn in popularity that would continue for quite some time.

 O'Meara moved the business office to Highland Park, Illinois, and brought original owner Vic Schoen back as a correspondent.
 In June of 1985, O'Meara bought out his partner, David Brown, and moved the offices to Chicago, Illinois.
-Offices moved to the Fountain Building in Evanston, Illinois in 1988 and then to their current home in Chicago's historic Printer's Row in 2003, and back to Evanston in 2015 with offices in the Chandler's Building.
+Offices moved to the Fountain Building in Evanston, Illinois in 1988, then to Chicago's historic Printer's Row in 2003, and back to Evanston in 2015 with offices in the Chandler's Building.